linnykoleh/Spring/Notes.md

 	- `<intercept-url>` element has the following attributes:
     	- **access** - Access attributes, commonly role names, specifying the user(s) that has access
         	- **filters** - Omitted or having the value `none`.
 This will cause any matching request to bypass the Spring Security filter chain entirely.
         	- **method** - HTTP method used with URL pattern and, optionally, servlet path to match requests.
 If omitted all HTTP methods will match.
+        	    - Examples of its values are `DELETE`, `POST`
         	- **pattern** - URL path pattern for which the Spring Security filter chain will be applied.
         	- **request-matcher-ref** - Reference to RequestMatcher bean used to determine if this <intercept-url> will be used.
         	- **requires-channel** - Possible values are “http”, “https” and “any”.
 The first two are for access over HTTP and